zhenyasav/meteor-react-router-ssr/README.md

 It has a protection against leaking your data.
 Only subscribed data will be available just the way it would be on the client.

 What about your SEO?
-Just add [`nfl:react-helmet`](https://atmospherejs.com/nfl/react-helmet) package and it will take care of adding your page title / meta tags on server-rendering.

-What about your SEO?
 Just `npm install react-helmet` and hook it with `prepareHtml(html): string` (see the example below).

 ## Install